merlins-ghost/UncannyEyes/Teensy3.1_Eyes/README.md

 Directory 'uncannyEyes' contains Arduino sketch for PJRC Teensy 3.1. 'uncannyEyes.ino' is the code, 'eyeData.h' is a set of arrays containing eye bitmaps, etc.

 Folder 'convert' contains Python sketch for generating eyeData.h.
 Requires Python Imaging Library.
 Example images are also in this directory.

+teensy uncannyeyes.ino code is modified to allow user to make the iris rotate in either direction continuously or upon initial startup to set iris to a desired position for a specialty iris, the python code is modified to allow a user to select a pupilmap if desired.